zanonnicola/llfk/src/pages/en/contact-us/index.md

 contentTitle: Contact us
 subTitle: >-
-  Enrolment for the next school year has started; please contact us on hello@lopenlab.com to sign up to one of our workshops.
+  Enrolment for the next school year has started; please contact us on hello@lopenlab.com for more information and to sign up to one of our workshops.
 contactBoxTitle: Our contact details
 ---
 L’Open LAB for Kids is an innovative teaching method based on learning and practicing English through taking part in enriching and creative activities.